unno21/currency-converter/README.md

 ## 📥 How to submit the challenge

-1. Fork or clone this repo into your public accessible git profile
+1. Fork or clone this repo into your publicly accessible git profile
 2. Raise a Pull Request (PR) with your solution.
 Please ensure the PR is raised on your repository and not this repository.

 _⚠️ We encourage you to use git appropriately.
 For example, we would prefer to see a sensible git commit history instead of one large commit with all of the code changes._